Scaling similarities and quasinormal modes of D0 black hole solutions: Introduction and Motivation

 The quasinormal modes are the fingerprint of the black hole.
 Their frequencies are fixed by the geometry around the black hole and are independent of the initial perturbation.
 So they are among the definite predictions that the duality makes.
 Namely, a simulation of this model in either a classical or quantum computer should reproduce these modes.
 Finding them would constitute evidence that the quantum system gives rise to black holes.
 In fact, we could say it is evidence similar in spirit to the evidence we have from LIGO observations \cite{Ghosh:2021mrv}---we are observing some vibrations whose waveforms (or frequencies) are computed by solving Einstein's equations.

-The computation of quasinormal modes involves expanding all fields to quadratic order around the background.
+The computation of quasinormal modes involves expanding all fields to quadratic order around the background\footnote{After submission we learnt that the quasinormal mode problem for these black holes had been already considered in \cite{Craps:2016cgo}, where the two lowest SO(9) invariant QNM solutions were found.}.
 This seems a somewhat daunting task.
 However, we are helped by a few tricks.
 First we note that the solution itself can be formally viewed as the dimensional reduction from an $AdS_{2+\etanew} \times S^8$ solution in $10+\etanew$ dimensions where $\etanew$ is a fractional number equal to the action scaling exponent mentioned above \cite{Kanitscheider:2009as}.
 Then, we can use the spectrum of dimensions of operators derived in \cite{Sekino:1999av} to determine the masses for the fields.
 In fact, we will also mention a quick trick to get the spectrum by going to eleven dimensions.
 In addition, the finite temperature solution is the usual $AdS_{2+\etanew}$ black brane.
 Then we can simply write the wave equation for a massive scalar field on this background.
 Solving this equation numerically we find the quasinormal modes.

 As a side remark, in appendix \ref{RFour}, we provide a quick rederivation of the one loop eight derivative correction to the thermodynamics of the black hole which was originally obtained in \cite{Hyakutake:2013vwa,Hyakutake:2014maa}.